| |

 In 2004, 2005, and 2006, the Wonders of Life operated seasonally during the busiest times of the year.

-Body Wars and Cranium Command are probably still present behind locked doors, but these attractions have been unavailable to guests since New Years Day 2007, when the Wonders of Life closed permanently—unless a new sponsor wants to invest in the pavilion.
+Body Wars and Cranium Command have been unavailable to guests since New Years Day 2007, when the Wonders of Life closed permanently.

-Now, please continue with part 2 of this article:
+Now, please continue to part 2 of this article:

 |